Euro steady on ECB comments; yen falls on U.S., Europe data

 The figures showed manufacturing employment slowed in October, but new manufacturing orders increased.
 The 50.1 ISM reading just exceeded expectations of 50.0 from economists polled by Reuters.
 A reading above 50 indicates growth in manufacturing.

-The euro also gained against the yen, pushed upward by euro zone data showing some signs of improvement.
+The euro also gained against the yen EURJPY=, pushed upward by euro zone data showing some signs of improvement.
 Markit's final manufacturing PMI for the region was at 52.3 last month, up only slightly from September and a preliminary October reading of 52.0.

 The single currency increased 0.2 percent to 132.97 yen per euro.